 The aging process changes both the body and the mind.
-Many aging changes are physiological, as the body begins to degenerate and break down.
+Many senior changes are physiological, as the body degenerates and breaks down.

 Along with these physical changes, emotional variations can also occur.

-Declining health is a common issue with aging, with many illnesses and diseases plaguing the elderly population.
+Declining health is a common issue with aging, with many illnesses and diseases plaguing the elderly.

-It’s possible to take steps to maintain good health as long as possible by remaining active and paying attention to physical symptoms.
+Maintaining good health for as long as possible is possible by remaining active and paying attention to physical symptoms.

 Alzheimer’s disease is a prevalent illness among the elderly.